jboss-developer/jboss-eap-quickstarts/tasks-rs/README.md

         </dependency>
         -->

-4. [Create a Task](#create-a-task) as you did for the XML version of this quickstart.
+4. Rebuild and redeploy the quickstart.
-5. Rebuild and redeploy the quickstart.
+5. [Create a Task](#create-a-task) as you did for the XML version of this quickstart.

-Now you can view task resources in JSON media type by specifying the correct Accept header.
+6. View task resources in JSON media type by specifying the correct Accept header.
 For example, using the cURL tool, type the following command:

         curl -H "Accept: application/json" -u 'quickstartUser:quickstartPwd1!' -X GET http://localhost:8080/jboss-tasks-rs/tasks/1

   You will see the following response:

       {"id":1,"title":"task1","ownerName":"quickstartUser"}

 Server Log: Expected warnings and errors